Frank C. Shattuck Professor of Music

 Mr. Bozeman was an active performer of oratorio, including singing the tenor roles in the St. Matthew and St. John Passions, the Christmas Oratorio, the B Minor Mass, the Magnificat, and various cantatas of Bach, Handel’s Messiah, Haydn’s Creation, Mendelssohn’s Elijah, and Vaughn Williams Hodie.
 He has performed with the Milwaukee Symphony, the Wisconsin Chamber Orchestra, the Green Lake Music Festival, the Purgatory Music Festival of Colorado, the Louisville Bach Society, the Historical Keyboard Society of Wisconsin, and on Wisconsin Public Radio’s “Live from the Elvehjem.”

 Mr. Bozeman is a frequent presenter at international voice science conferences (Stockholm, Marseilles, Prague, Zagreb, Las Vegas, San Antonio, Philadelphia) and universities, and written a number of articles on the topic of acoustic pedagogy (Choral Journal, Journal of Singing, Logopedics Phoniatrics Vocology, VOICEPrints).
 His first book on acoustic pedagogy, Practical Vocal Acoustics: Pedagogic Applications for Teachers and Singers was published with Pendragon Press in 2013.
 He has presented on voice acoustics—especially as applied to male passaggio training—for venues including the Voice Foundation, the Physiology and Acoustics of Singing Conference, the Pan European Voice Conference, the European Voice Teachers Association, The Pan American Vocology Association, and various NATS venues: the 2012, 2014, and 2018 conventions, the 2015 Winter Workshop, and an online chat in January 2016, and as a master teacher for the 2013 and 2017 NATS Intern Programs.
 He hosts occasional week long seminars on acoustic pedagogy at Lawrence’s Bjorklunden campus in Door County, Wisconsin (July of 2015 & 2017).
 His second book, Kinesthetic Voice Pedagogy: Motivating Acoustic Efficiency, (Insideview Press, 2017) continues to explore practical applications of acoustic pedagogy with a special focus on language and kinesthetic directives appropriate for studio use.
+More recently he has been joined by Ian Howell and Chadley Ballantyne for a pedagogy workshop hosted by New England Conservatory (June 2018; July 2019) and as a featured presenter for the Pedagogy Workshop at Boston Conservatory (July 2018 & 2019).

 Contact by e-mail: firstname.lastname@example.org